wispem-wantex/go-azimuth/README.md

 Implemented as a subcommands program.
 Available subcommands:

-- get_logs_azimuth:
-	Download Azimuth logs since the smart contract was launched.
-- get_logs_naive:
+- get_logs:
-	Download the Naive logs since the smart contract was launched.
+	Download Azimuth and Naive logs since the smart contracts were launched.
 - play_logs:
-	Play (apply) the existing set of Azimuth logs already downloaded, up until the launch of the Naive contract
+	Play (apply) the existing set of Azimuth and Naive logs already downloaded
-- play_logs_naive:
-	Play (apply) logs, both Naive and Azimuth, since the launch of the Naive contract
 - query:
 	Once logs have been downloaded and played, you can query for points.
 - show_logs: